November 2022: New paper DOLCE: A Model-Based Probabilistic Diffusion Framework for Limited-Angle CT Reconstruction.

-August 2018: New preprint Single-shot holographic 3D particle-localization under multiple scattering.
+August 2018: New paper Single-shot holographic 3D particle-localization under multiple scattering.

-July 2018: New preprint signProx: One-Bit Proximal Algorithm for Nonconvex Stochastic Optimization.
+July 2018: New paper signProx: One-Bit Proximal Algorithm for Nonconvex Stochastic Optimization.

 July 2018: Building a better microscope describes our NSF-sponsored project on high-resolution microscopy.

-July 2018: New preprint Stability of Scattering Decoder For Nonlinear Diffractive Imaging.
+July 2018: New paper Stability of Scattering Decoder For Nonlinear Diffractive Imaging.

 July 2018: The list of research projects at CIG available to the current WashU students is here.